comaps/website/content/support/how-can-i-build-a-route/index.md

 * Ruler

 {{ image(src="image15.jpg" classes="max-w-50") }}
-By default, OM calculates the route starting from your actual position.
+By default, CoMaps calculates the route starting from your actual position.
 You can set the start point of the route by selecting a POI, address or any point on the map and clicking on the “Route From” button in the place information panel.

 Push the "Start" button to begin the step-by-step routing.